Sporting crises foretold

 At the same time, World Athletics announced that the female category would be only for competitors born female.
 Trans-identifying males would not be permitted at all.
 Previously, they had been allowed to compete as women with testosterone suppression.

 In response to questions from UK Athletics, the UK’s Equality and Human Rights Committee issued a statement that it is lawful to exclude all males, including those with a gender-recognition certificate, from female sport.
 UK Athletics announced that it was adopting the World Athletics policy with immediate effect.
-However, the rules have yet to be issued, and trans-identifying males continue to enter and compete in the women’s category in UK athletic events.
+However, UK Athletics has still not issued a detailed policy to guide how this should work in practice in the UK, and trans-identifying males continue to enter and compete in the women’s category in UK athletics events, in many cases facing no sanction from event organisers who are routinely allowing males in women’s races.

 Weightlifting: Laurel Hubbard at the Tokyo Games, 2021